google-developer-training/android-basics-kotlin-unscramble-app/README.md

 --------------

 You need to know:
-- Knowledge about Fragments.
+- How to use Fragments
-- How to design a layout in ConstraintLayout.
+- How to design a layout in ConstraintLayout
-- Able to write control flow statements (if / else, when statements).
+- How to write control flow statements (if / else, when statements)
-- Able to update the UI of the app based on user input.
+- How to update the UI of the app based on user input
-- Able to add a click listener to a Button.
+- How to add a click listener to a Button

 Getting Started
 ---------------